Svante Ingelsson: Kalmar FF

 Born in Kalmar, Svante Ingelsson played in there from 2002 to 2017, starting as a four-year-old in IFK Berga, before moving to Kalmar FF ten years later in 2012.
 Being a key player in the Sweden U17 team and Kalmar's U17 and U19 teams, he was offered a senior contract in July 2015, a month after he turned 17.
-He made his Allsvenskan debut in September later that year, coming on as substitute in the 82nd minute in Kalmar's draw away against Åtvidabergs FF.
+He made his Allsvenskan debut in September later that year, coming on as a substitute in the 82nd minute in Kalmar's draw away against Åtvidabergs FF.
 Ingelsson played three more games of the 2015 season, all of them as a substitute, and signed an extension of his contract that would keep him at the club for another three years.
 His first goal in the Allsvenskan came on 27 May 2017 in a 3–0 home victory over GIF Sundsvall.
 His goal, which was the second of the match, came in the 20th minute.

-Udinese Calcio
+Udinese

-On 1 July 2017, Ingelsson joined Udinese Calcio from Kalmar FF for an undisclosed transfer fee, signing a four-year contract due to run until 29 June 2021.
+On 1 July 2017, Ingelsson joined Udinese from Kalmar FF for an undisclosed transfer fee, signing a four-year contract due to run until 29 June 2021.
 He made his league debut for the club on 29 October 2017 in a 2–1 home victory over Atalanta.
 He was subbed off in the 62nd minute, and was replaced by Emil Hallfreðsson.
 His first league goal for the club came on 18 April 2018 in a 4–2 away loss to Napoli.
 His goal, assisted by Francesco Zampano, came in the 55th minute.